🔼The name Daniel: Summary

 - A son of king David who is also known as Chileab (see 1 Chronicles 3:1 and 2 Samuel 3:3).

 - The famous prophet who wrote the Book of Daniel and who was among the first exile wave to Babylon (Daniel 1:6).
-Jesus refers to this Daniel in His sermon on the coming tribulation (spelled Δανιηλ; Matthew 24:15, Mark 13:14).
+Jesus refers to this Daniel in his sermon on the coming tribulation (spelled Δανιηλ; Matthew 24:15, Mark 13:14).
+The prophet Ezekiel calls this man דנאל or Danel (Ezekiel 14:14, 14:20 and 28:3).

-- A "great sage," according to BDB Theological Dictionary, who may be the same as the famous Daniel, except that his name is דנאל (Danel; without the yod) in stead of the regular דניאל (Daniel).
-The prophet Ezekiel mentions him in Ezekiel 28:3.
+- A "great sage," according to BDB Theological Dictionary, who may be the same as the famous Daniel, except that his name is דנאל (Danel; without the yod) instead of the regular דניאל (Daniel).
+Ezekiel mentions him in Ezekiel 28:3.

 The name Daniel consists of two parts:

-The first part of the name Daniel comes from the Hebrew verb דין (din), meaning to judge, contend or plead:
+The first part of the name Daniel comes from the Hebrew verb דין (din), meaning to judge or govern:

 The whole name Daniel would mean something like God Is My Judge (NOBSE Study Bible Name List & BDB Theological Dictionary) or, more interpretively, God Rules Me.
 Jones' Dictionary of Old Testament Proper Names reads Judge Of God.